-Advanced problems in painting media.
-Prerequisite: ART 2513.
-(3 semester hours credit)
+A further study in the compositions, techniques, and concepts in Painting I. Prerequisite: ART 2513.
+(3 semester hour credit)

 ART 2613 CERAMICS I

 This course is directed toward an introduction to different aspects and materials of ceramic design.
 Instruction covers forming and shaping by hand and mechanical means, various kiln operations, understanding the nature of clay and glazes and an appreciation of functional and non-functional forms.
 (3 semester hours credit)